raulfu/project-SA-TC-SR/README.md

 # Project: TextSummarization x SentimentAnalysis x SpeechRecognition

 This is an NLP project to create a little interface able to make a summary and detect the emotions of an input that can be either a written text or a speech.
 Main_project_using_ASR notebook has this interface.
+To execute it, go to [Google Drive Folder](https://drive.google.com/drive/u/2/folders/0AA8yMQl1DjrDUk9PVA) and execute it in Google Colab where the trained model for sentiment analysis is stored.

-- (TS) Models from[HugginFace](https://huggingface.co/) are used for the text summarization task and text generation ([Mistral](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)).
+- (TS) Models from [HugginFace](https://huggingface.co/) are used for the text summarization task and text generation ([Mistral](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2)).
 - (SA) To train the Sentiment Analysis model, the bert_large_uncased_goemotions dataset is used.
 - (SR) For speech recognition, the Gradio model is used.